A Whiplash of White Florals Good - not Just For the Mass-Market

 A popular perfume is usually a good perfume and many perfumers are content with that.
 There is the noble meaning of a "good perfume" seen as an euphemism for a really good composition due to intangible qualities and deep perfumery experience - a fragrance which is not pretentious either - and there is the meaning said with a slightly despising tone which is the meaning of a "good perfume" which is just that, a nice smell, and nothing much beyond.

 Edmond Roudnistka used the expression in the first sense, a good perfume must smell good which is not easy; The French on the other hand have a ready-made phrase for nice and lazy perfumes and it's "sent-bon".
 In the latter acceptance, you can expect to smell a perfume which smells good only superficially pandering to all the olfactory stereotypes.
 It's been almost mechanically put together thanks to a treasury of collective experience.
-It is "good" in the sense of eating a good pre-packaged flan au caramel.
+It is "good" in the sense of eating a good pre-packaged riz au lait (milk rice).
 It's good on the spur of the moment.
 Once however you taste a really good, carefully prepared one, the first one tastes like plastic.
 Some brands selling those immediately pleasurable desserts will endure because people are in a hurry.

 A Talisman is a Cheap Souvenir You Can Find at the Bazaar To Protect You - This is The White Floral Version